Quote, unquote: Industry responds to Adjudicator's power to fine

 "We've long maintained that the power to impose fines is unnecessary and heavy-handed and should be kept in reserve.
 The Code already has a provision for 'naming and shaming' retailers - that's a significant sanction and a much fairer system which would deliver better for suppliers, retailers and consumers...
 This flies in the face of common sense and is yet another piece of disproportionate legislation aimed at food retailers.
 It's a major let-down and makes it even more important that retailers are given a full right of appeal against being fined or 'named and shamed'" - British Retail Consortium Director General Stephen Robertson

-Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Fresh produce, Frozen, Ice cream, Meat & poultry, Natural & organic, Private label, Retail, Seafood, Snacks, World foods
+Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Fresh produce, Frozen, Ice cream, Meat & poultry, Natural & organic, Private label, Retailers, Seafood, Snacks, World foods

 Campbell Soup Co. became the third major multinational to invest in the buoyant organic baby food sector in a month with a deal to buy US firm Plum Organics.
 Danone is another of the three food giants...